 Shareholders have adopted an interested person transaction (IPT) mandate in respect of interested person transactions of the company.
 The IPT mandate defines the levels and procedures to obtain approval for such transactions.
 Information regarding the IPT mandate is available on the staff intranet.
-All business units are required to be familiar with the IPT mandate and report any interested person transactions to the company for review by the AC.
-The Group maintains a register of the company's interested person transactions in accordance with the reporting requirements stipulated by Chapter 9 of the SGX-ST Listing
+The company also has an internal policy and procedure to manage and capture any interested person transactions.
+All markets, business lines and functional units are required to be familiar with the IPT mandate as well as the internal policy and procedure, and report interested person transactions to the company for review and approval by the AC.
+The Group maintains a register of the company's interested person transactions in accordance with the reporting requirements stipulated by Chapter 9 of the SGX-ST Listing Manual.

-Manual.
-Information on interested person transactions for 2016 may be found in the related item under the Supplementary Information section of the financial statements in this annual report.
+Information on interested person transactions for 2018 may be found in the related item under the Supplementary Information section of the financial statements on page 330.